iotaledger/iota.js/documentation/docs/tutorials/nft-transactions/04-nft-transaction.md

 ## Query For the NFT Output

-You will first need to re the NFT Output of your NFT.
+You will first need to query for the NFT Output of your NFT.
 The easiest way to do so is through a query to the [indexation plugin](https://wiki.iota.org/shimmer/inx-indexer/welcome/) by NFT ID.
 You need to obtain the full Output details as you need to use them as input for the transaction.